A Survey of Machine Unlearning: Discussion and Future Prospects

 \sstitle{Unified Benchmarking} Although there have been many works on machine unlearning recently, not many of them have a common setting for benchmarking comparisons.
 In particular, there is not a lot of published source code (\autoref{tab:algorithms}) and each of them targets different learning algorithms or different applications (e.g. recommender systems, graph embedding).
 Schelter et al.~\cite{schelter2020amnesia} undertook an empirical study but the benchmark was limited to decremental learning methods and focused only on efficiency.

-\sstitle{Adversarial Machine Unlearning} More studies need to be undertaken on attacks to machine learning systems so that we can gain a better understanding of and better protect our systems~\cite{veale2018algorithms,wang2019neural,ren2020adversarial}.
-Adversarial machine unlearning is the study of the attacks on unlearning algorithms to better certify the unlearned models~\cite{gao2022deletion,marchant2022hard}.
-Note that, unlike using machine unlearning to mitigate adversarial attacks~\cite{liu2022backdoor}, adversarial machine unlearning is far stricter, as it concerns not only the model accuracy but also the privacy guarantees.
-For example, adversarial machine unlearning might not have knowledge of the learning algorithms, but it might have access to the unlearning process.
+\sstitle{Adversarial Machine Unlearning} More studies have focused on attacking ML systems to improve our understanding and protection of these systems~\cite{veale2018algorithms,wang2019neural,ren2020adversarial}.
+Adversarial machine unlearning examines attacks on unlearning algorithms to better certify unlearned models~\cite{gao2022deletion,marchant2022hard}.
+Unlike machine unlearning, which mitigates adversarial attacks~\cite{liu2022backdoor}, adversarial machine unlearning is stricter, addressing not only model accuracy but also privacy guarantees.
+For instance, it may lack knowledge of learning algorithms but still access the unlearning process.

 \sstitle{Interpretable Machine Unlearning} In the future, explanations for machine unlearning can be used to increase confidence in human-AI interactions and enable unlearning verification or removed data auditing~\cite{gao2022verifi,huang2021mathsf}.
 However, the inverted nature of machine unlearning might pose problems for explanation methods to be applicable at all.
 Devising techniques aimed at explaining the unlearning process (e.g. using influence functions) is still an unsolved task~\cite{koh2017understanding,basu2021influence}.